WojcioTrue/particle_background/README.md

 There are some values for plugin that you can change.
 All these values (except data-el-color), are interpreted as pixel values.
 - **Setting left margin of particle (default value=50)**

-if we didn't specify a value, element will be generated in the left side of window, with left margin set between 0 to 50px (value generated randomly).
+If we don't specify a value, particle will be generated in the left side of window, with left margin set between 0 to 50px (value generated randomly).

-	`data-left-margin-start="20"`
+	data-left-margin-start="20"

 - **setting maximum size of particle (default value=5)**

 Maximum width and height of particle.

-	`data-max-dimension="5"`
+	data-max-dimension="5"

 - **setting minimum size of particle (default value=5)**

 Minimum width and height of particle.

-	`data-min-dimension="5" `
+	data-min-dimension="5"

-- **setting color of particle (no value will return black)**
+- **setting color of particle**

-	`data-el-color="gold"`
+If we don't specify a value, particle will have black color.

+	data-el-color="gold"

 - **mobile friendly**
 - **RWD**